 |AuthenticationID||This element can be used to indicate that MitID is one of the eID's the signer can sign with. ||mitid|

 The SignerID element can specify which user that will sign the document.
-For authentication-based signing with MitID, this is the user's CPR number or the MitID UUID (can be retrieved from a user authentication).
+For authentication-based signing with MitID, this is either the user's CPR number or the MitID UUID (can be retrieved from a user authentication).

 |forcepkivendor||The forcepkivendor parameter can be used to point the user directly to this eID.